 What qualifies as a small kitchen?

-While the above floor plans work wonderfully for small spaces, you may want to avoid a U-shape, a floor plan that includes a kitchen island, or a double L-shape floor plan.
+While the above floor plans work wonderfully for a small space kitchen, you may want to avoid a U-shape, a floor plan that includes a kitchen island, or a double L-shape floor plan.
 These floor plans would reduce walking space and add a cluttered feel.

-Maximizing cabinet space and storage space overall will also be a high priority in a small kitchen.
-Lazy Susan’s and rollout shelves can lend a hand in adding organization and maximizing space inside cabinets and use all available space (like normally hard to reach corners) and in turn help you avoid countertop clutter leaving you with a much sleeker feel that may make your space appear bigger than it is.
+Maximizing cabinet space and storage space overall will also be a high priority in a small space kitchen.
+Lazy Susan’s and rollout shelves can lend a hand in adding organization and maximizing space inside cabinets and use all available space (like normally hard-to-reach corners) and in turn, help you avoid countertop clutter leaving you with a much sleeker feel that may make your small space kitchen appear bigger than it is.
 For small spaces, generally, a minimalist look will work better.
 If you’re looking for affordable kitchen remodeling you may not be able to afford custom cabinets, so a little bit of creativity will go a long way.

 Material and color choice: larger and brighter tiles/colors will make the kitchen appear larger and more inviting, as opposed to darker colors (such as black, or deep reds/blues/greens).
 You may want to opt for a bright white marble or bleached granite as opposed to dark marbles and granites.
 White subway tiles or light-colored backsplashes would be a good choice as well.
 For a splash of color, consider using the rules of contrast; a splash of bright eye-catching color on a lighter more muted surface (such as a red backsplash with a white countertop) will not only add an element of design but keep the light airy feel you’re looking to achieve.